Structure

 Decision support.
 ChironAI does not produce a finalized read.
 Every report is reviewed and signed by a board-certified radiologist before it goes to chart.
 ChironAI does not make a regulatory clearance claim; see Disclosures.

-ChironAI radiology is decision support that surfaces what a fast read might miss.
-The architecture is a structured five-pass review with explicit framework selection, Red-Alert discipline for time-critical findings, and source-cited candidate impressions.
+ChironAI radiology is a Chiron-driven diagnostic read that surfaces what a fast pass might miss.
+Chiron works the study as a structured five-pass review — with explicit cognitive-bias counter-measures, framework selection across roughly thirty-five named frameworks and nine RADS systems, Red-Alert discipline for time-critical findings, and source-cited findings — and hands the radiologist an attestable ten-section draft report, with the reasoning streaming even as the study is being read.
 The radiologist remains the primary reader, evaluates the surfaced findings, drafts the impression of record, and signs the report before it goes to chart.

 Macroscopic anatomy scan and orientation.
 Confirms technical adequacy, identifies anatomical variants, and frames the second-look.